10/26/2022

 Conference Operator

 Thank you, ladies and gentlemen.
 We will now be conducting a question and answer session.
-If you would like to ask a question, please press star one on your telephone keypad.
+If you would like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
-You may press star two if you'd like to remove your question from the queue.
+You may press star 2 if you'd like to remove your question from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-One moment please while we poll for questions.
+One moment, please, while we poll for questions.
 Thank you.
-Our first question comes from Melissa Fairbank with Raymond James.
+Our first question comes from Melissa Fairbank with Raymond Jenkins.
 Please proceed with your question.

 speaker